Disjoint induced subgraphs of the same order and size: Proof of the main result

 Note that for a graph to be splittable, it must necessarily contain an even number of vertices.
-With this in mind, let $EV$ be the event that an even number of vertices have been deleted, in other words, $|V(H)|$ is even.
-By Claim \ref{binparity}, we see that $\P (EV) \geq 1/2$.

-We now analyse what happens to the degree differences of the pairs in $\C{S}$, $\C{M}$, and $\C{L}$ in the graph $H$.
+With this in mind, let $\Scr{E}$ be the event that an even number of vertices have been deleted, in other words, $\Scr{E}$ is the event that $|V(H)|$ is even.
+By Proposition~\ref{subedge13-binparity}, we see that $\P (\Scr{E}) \ge 1/2$.
+We now analyse what happens to the degree differences of the pairs in $\C{S}$, $\C{M}$ and $\C{L}$ in the graph $H$.